Taste the Blood of Dracula: Certification

-In its original United States release, it was rated GP (General audience, Parental guidance suggested—the forerunner to today's PG), but when it was re-released to DVD it was rated R for sexual content/nudity and brief violence.
+In its original United States release, it was rated GP (general audience, parental guidance suggested—the forerunner to the later PG rating), but when it was re-released to DVD, it was rated R for sexual content/nudity and brief violence.

 Critical reception

 Variety wrote that director Peter Sasdy had directed his first feature film "effectively, leavening stock situations with the occasional shock twist, and has kept the Dracula pix atmosphere well."
 The review noted that "Christopher Lee can now play Dracula in his sleep and, in this pic, looks occasionally as if he is doing so."
 The Monthly Film Bulletin called it "absolutely routine Hammer horror, except that the script is even more laboured than usual.
 Dracula himself is virtually reduced to an onlooker while the happy families decimate each other at his behest, and the only moment of inspiration is when a would-be vampire stalker is himself staked by two gleeful vampires."
 John C. Mahoney of the Los Angeles Times wrote that the film was "superior in production, performance, story and atmosphere to the recent Dracula Has Risen from the Grave.
 In the title role, Christopher Lee seems to take new interest in the role with a terrifyingly bloodshot performance."

 The Hammer Story: The Authorised History of Hammer Films called the film "the finest genuine Dracula sequel in the entire [Hammer Dracula] series."
 It holds a 54% score on Rotten Tomatoes based on 12 reviews.